Master Lock Door Hardware & Door Locks FAQs

-Q: How much time will it take to install new locks?
+Q: How long does it take to install new door locks?

-Q: How do I remove the knob and rosette to access the mounting screws?
+Q: How do I remove the knob and rosette to access the door hardware mounting screws?

-Insert the included tool into the hole in the rosette and depress the pin at the base of the knob.
-Then pull the knob off.
-The rosette can be un-snapped from the mounting plate by either pulling the tab, or carefully prying.
-Reverse the procedure for installation.
+- Insert the included tool into the hole in the rosette and press the pin at the base of the knob.

 FAQs by Category